1 min read

 The Challenge

 Marin County, located just north of San Francisco, is among California’s more affluent regions; however, the benefits of that wealth are not equally shared.
-Recognizing persistent disparities in access to early childhood services, a cross-sector group of community leaders launched Help Me Grow Marin at the start of the COVID-19 pandemic.
-Their vision was to ensure every child in Marin has access to the resources and supports they need to thrive.
+Recognizing persistent disparities in access to early childhood services, a cross-sector group of community leaders launched Help Me Grow Marin at the start of the COVID-19 pandemic with a vision of ensuring every child in Marin has access to the resources and supports they need to thrive.

 The Approach